Taha-Adeel/Edge-of-the-Abyss/README.md

 * Plane mode where you fly above or below the obstacles

 To compile the project, clone it and build it using "make" command.
 The project uses SFML library, so you must have it installed in your system before hand.
-(See (this for linux)[https://www.sfml-dev.org/tutorials/2.5/start-linux.php] and (this for others)[https://www.sfml-dev.org/download.php]).
+(See [this for linux](https://www.sfml-dev.org/tutorials/2.5/start-linux.php) and [this for others](https://www.sfml-dev.org/download.php)).
 The Makefile needs to be modified if you install to a non standard path on linux, or if you are using Windows or MacOS.